zachvalenta/jvns.ca/source/zines/index.markdown

 many as you want to give away.

-### but, julia, it says "zines!" there's only one here!
+### but, julia, it says "zines! plural!" there's only one here!

 Yep.
 Watch this space.